r0but/SoliPort/README.md

 Morgan Larson - Level 3 design

 Player, enemy, and enemy corpse sprites are from SpriteLib.
 Special thanks to everybody who has worked on that project!

+This game was made using the SFML framework.
+Special thanks to everybody who contributes to SFML!